aneves/deficit-puzzle/README.markdown

 Mongrel or WEBrick server with --debugger.
 This means that you can break out of execution at any point in the code, investigate and change the model, and then, resume execution!
 You need to install ruby-debug to run the server in debugging mode.
-With gems, use <tt>sudo gem install ruby-debug</tt>.
+With gems, use `sudo gem install ruby-debug`.
 Example:

   class WeblogController < ActionController::Base
     def index